 Whilst general guidance is given below, your specific passport, visa and other immigration requirements are your responsibility and you should confirm these with the relevant embassies and/or consulates.
 In particular, if you are not a British Citizen or hold a non-British passport, you must check the requirements for all countries to or through which you are intending to travel.
 Requirements may change and you must check the up to date position in good time before departure.

 For some tours and destinations we will require a copy of the picture page of your passport, please see below for more details.

 Your specific passport, visa and other immigration requirements are your responsibility and you should confirm these with the relevant Embassies and/or Consulates.
 Requirements may change and you must check the up to date position in good time before departure.
 A British passport presently takes approximately 2 to 6 weeks to obtain.
 If you or any member of your party is 16 or over and haven’t yet got a passport, you should apply for one at least 6 weeks before your tour.
 The UK Passport Service has to confirm your identity before issuing your first passport and will ask you to attend an interview in order to do this.
 If you or any member of your party is not a British Citizen or holds a non-British passport, you must check passport and visa requirements with the embassy or consulate of the countries to or through which you are intending to travel.

 We require a copy of the picture page of your passport for some further afield tours and destinations requiring a visa, please see the details speicifc to your intended destination below.

 The information below should help when booking your tour.

-You can enter and remain in Albania for a maximum of 90 days without a visa.
-Your passport should be valid for a minimum of 3 months from the date of entry.
+British Citizen passport holders can enter and remain in Albania for a maximum of 90 days without a visa.
+Your passport should be valid for a minimum of 3 months from the date of your entry.
 We will require a copy of the personal details page of your passport 4 months prior to departure.
-If you hold any other passport please check requirements with the relevant embassy.
+If you hold any other passport please check with the relevant embassy.